ibleaman/JPPC/concerts.md

 *********

 ### * CHUTZPAH!
-YIDDISH SONGS OF DEFIANCE – BENEFIT PERFORMANCE FOR THE RESETTLEMENT OF AFGHAN AND UKRAINIAN REFUGEES *
+YIDDISH SONGS OF DEFIANCE *

+Concert to raise funds for the Westchester Resettlement Coalition, a project of six local Synagogues supporting resettlement of refugees in Westchester County.

 ### Sunday, December 10, 2023
 ### 1:15 p.m. - 2:30 p.m.